R-Nika/blender-addon-vertexcolorsplitter/README.md

-Separate by Vertex Color Addon for Blender v3.6 STL
+Separate by Vertex Color Addon for Blender v3.6 LTS
 =========================================

 Overview